PEtab-dev/petab_select/doc/problem_definition.rst

 #. a specification of the model space, and
 #. (optionally) a specification of the initial candidate model.

 The different file formats are described below.
-Each file format is a YAML file and comes with a YAML-formatted JSON schema, such that these files can be easily worked with independently of the PEtab Select library.
+The YAML file formats come with a YAML-formatted JSON schema, such that these files can be easily worked with independently of the PEtab Select library.

 1. Selection problem